Avenue Louise: Contemporary

-The avenue was redeveloped after 1950 in preparation for the 1958 Brussels World's Fair (Expo '58), tunnelling the main intersections and offering direct access to the Small Ring (Brussels' inner ring road).
-The northern part is sunken and has three level crossings.
+The Avenue Louise was redeveloped after 1950 in preparation for the 1958 Brussels World's Fair (Expo 58), transforming it into an urban motorway (see Brusselisation) by tunnelling the main intersections and offering direct access to the Small Ring (Brussels' inner ring road).
+The northern part is sunken and has three tunnels—all housed in the central lane, which was widened by the removal of two rows of trees—with level crossings and car parking spaces aboveground.
 The three tunnels are, from north to south: the Stéphanie Tunnel, the Bailli Tunnel and the short Vleurgat Tunnel.

-Much of the post-war configuration still exists today.
+From the 1960s onwards, the Avenue Louise was gradually transformed into an office district.
+The first special development plan for the Avenue Louise, drawn up in 1970, merely acknowledged this transformation.
+Although it attempted to remedy the discrepancies in the avenue's silhouette, the plan made no pronouncement on the allocation of the buildings, giving free rein to land speculation.
+The 1970 plan also authorised the construction of towers on the avenue.
+High-rise buildings such as the Louise Tower (1965), the ITT Tower (1973) and the Blue Tower (1976) date from this period.

+At the end of the 1990s, the JNC International SA office, as part of the chemin de la ville project, studied the redevelopment of public spaces on the Avenue Louise, with the installation of new sculptures and lighting, and the redesign of pavements and surface parking areas.
+In spite of this, much of the post-war configuration still exists today.
 It implies that no metro line runs through the avenue, despite its high built density and its multiple functions of shops/offices/housing, the latter being in a way replaced by these tunnels.
 However, tram lines 8 and 93 operate on their own site from the Place Stéphanie to the Woluwe depot.

-Although regarded as a prestigious street, at night it has a reputation for unauthorised prostitution.
+The Avenue Louise is currently one of the most attractive addresses for office space.
+With some 400000 m2 of tertiary surfaces, it accounts for more than a fifth of the market in this sector in the Brussels Region.
+Luxury shops, restaurants, art galleries and antique dealers all contribute to the liveliness and reputation of the avenue.
+Although regarded as a prestigious street during the day, at night, however, it has a reputation for unauthorised prostitution.

 Landmarks

 The Avenue Louise is home to many upmarket shops, restaurants and offices.
 From north to south, notable landmarks include: